Luke Jermay

-Luke Jermay (born 7 March 1985 in Basildon, Essex, England) is an English magician, mentalist, and writer.
+Luke Jermay (born 7 March 1985) is a British magician, mentalist, and writer.

 Early life

-Jermay (born Jermey) was born to a single mother, Jacqueline Jermey on 7 March 1985 in Essex, England.
-Jermay studied magic and magic theory, has written many books on his art and has performed magic since the age of 12.
-At age 15, he wrote his first published book 7 Deceptions, which reached international popularity within the magic community.
+Jermay (born Jermey) was born to a single mother, Jacqueline Jermey, on 7 March 1985 in Essex, England.
+Jermay studied magic and magic theory, has written many books on his art, and has performed magic since age 12.
+At age 15, he wrote his first published book, 7 Deceptions, which reached international popularity within the magic community.

-Magic career
+Career

-He has performed in more than 20 countries including his native United Kingdom and the United States in venues from local taverns to the London Palladium on 20 December 2002 at the annual International Magic Convention in London, England.
-Best known for his use of suggestion and the use and apparent use of covert forms of psychological influence, his trademark routines are an apparently self-induced cessation of his pulse, followed by an apparent stop of a random audience member's pulse, and The Chair Prediction, a routine in which Jermay predicts which chair a spectator will choose to sit in.
+He has performed in more than 20 countries, including his native United Kingdom and the United States, in venues from local taverns to the London Palladium on 20 December 2002 at the annual International Magic Convention in London, England.
+Best known for his use of suggestion and the apparent use of covert forms of psychological influence, his trademark routines are a self-induced cessation of his pulse, followed by a perceived stop of a random audience member's pulse, and The Chair Prediction, a routine in which Jermay predicts which chair a spectator will choose to sit in.

-Jermay has written a total of 33 books and manuscripts on magic and magic theory, many of which are limited-release, but 4 of which have been published by magic companies and mass-circulated.
-Those are 7 Deceptions, Building Blocks, Coral Fang, and 3510.
+Jermay has written 33 books and manuscripts on magic and magic theory, many of which are limited releases.
+However, four of these have been published and widely circulated by magic companies: 7 Deceptions, Building Blocks, Coral Fang, and 3510.

-He has also worked with many other magicians and mentalists as writer, designer of psychological illusions and program consultant.
-His first consulting work was on season 1 of Derren Brown, Mind Control (2000) consulting for Derren Brown which he continued on seasons 2&3 of Derren Brown, Trick of the Mind (2003–2004).
-Jermay also worked with Criss Angel on seasons 1&2 of Mind Freak (2005–2006), and with Marco Tempest on The Virtual Magician (2004).
+He has also worked with many other magicians and mentalists as a writer, designer of psychological illusions, and program consultant.
+His first consulting work was on season 1 of Derren Brown: Mind Control (2000), which he continued on seasons 2 and 3 of Derren Brown: Trick of the Mind (2003–2004).
+Jermay also worked with Criss Angel on seasons 1 and 2 of Mind Freak (2005–2006), and with Marco Tempest on The Virtual Magician (2004).

-Jermay, along with Marcus Monroe and Ben Seidman was a founding member of The Optical Delusions, a 2008 touring show that billed itself as "an evening of new-school variety."
+In 2008, Jermay, Marcus Monroe, and Ben Seidman were founding members of The Optical Delusions, a touring show billed as "an evening of new-school variety."

-He also served as consultant for the television series The Mentalist which started in 2008.
+He also served as consultant for the television series The Mentalist, which started in 2008.

-More recently he has consulted for Dynamo, a UK based magician from Bradford.
+More recently he has consulted for Dynamo, a UK-based magician from Bradford.